 The By-Laws of the MIA sets out the maximum number of years key audit partners can serve in the same role, as well as the number of “cooling-off” years.

-No former key audit partner shall be appointed as a member of the AC before first observing a cooling-off period of at least 2 years.
+No former partner of the external audit firm of the Company shall be appointed as a member of the AC before first observing a cooling-off period of at least 3 years.
+This applies to all former partners of the audit firm and/or the affiliate firm (including those providing advisory services, tax consulting etc).

-The AC shall carry out an annual assessment on the performance, independence and capabilities of the External Auditors as well as the effectiveness of the audit process and may request the Chief Financial Officer and Group Financial Controller to assist in the assessment, by taking into consideration the following:-
+The AC shall carry out an annual assessment and to undertake follow-up measures, where required, on the performance, independence and capabilities of the External Auditors as well as the effectiveness of the audit process and may request the Chief Financial Officer and Group Financial Controller to assist in the assessment, by taking into consideration the following:-

 The AC shall, from time to time and at any time as it deems necessary, review this Policy to ensure that it continues to remain relevant and appropriate.